NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

   /************ Setting up Attribute cache entries ************/
+  // (we need to populate attribute cache with entries for the relation catalog
+  //  and attribute catalog.)

   /**** setting up Relation Catalog relation in the Attribute Cache Table ****/ RecBuffer attrCatBlock(ATTRCAT_BLOCK);